trayio/falafel/README.md

 ```

 #### `falafel.files.streamMPUpload`
 The `falafel.files.streamMPUpload` is the same as `streamUpload`, but does not require a `length` to be specified.
 However, this is less performant since the lack of content length information will default the AWS SDK to split the stream into 5MB chunks and upload them individually.
-Only use this if it is not possible to determine the content size beforehand without downloading the whole file to memory or local storage.
+Only use this if it is not possible to determine the content size beforehand without downloading the whole file to memory and/or local storage.

 #### `falafel.files.upload`
-The `falafel.files.upload` function returns a promise, and accepts the following object:
+The `falafel.files.upload` accepts the following object:
 ```js
 {
     file: '[File path]', //required